| February 2008 - Dealing with "Problem" Employees

 nodding their head and know what I'm saying either for themselves or they

+have seen it happen to others.
 Make sure you have the facts and are not reacting simply to rumor or

 someone's "story" about what happened.
 Give the employee a